17,99 €

 • Broschiertes Buch

-The gay rights movement in the West has succeeded beyond its wildest dreams.
-It is widely assumed that its victories are now secure.
-Ronan McCrea's important new book argues that, in fact, the forces driving the advance of gay rights -such as the wider cultural shift towards greater sexual freedom - are weakening while political developments, cultural changes, and migration patterns mean that sources of opposition, both old and new, are gaining strength.
-The gay rights movement appears ill-equipped to meet this challenge.
-Rather than protecting the unprecedented freedom that has been won,…mehr
+The gay rights movement in the West has succeeded beyond its wildest dreams - but this success seems suddenly fragile.
+Ronan McCrea's important book argues that this is no blip.
+Forces favourable to gay rights - such as the wider cultural shift towards greater sexual freedom - are weakening, while political developments, cultural changes and migration patterns mean that sources of opposition, both old and new, are gaining strength.
+The gay rights movement is ill-equipped to meet this challenge.
+Convinced that history is on its side, the movement has expanded its aims and made new enemies while…mehr

 Produktbeschreibung